ma16/rpio/cc/Rpi/Pwm.md

 ## Errata

-This includes the errata on [eLinux](http://elinux.org/BCM2835_datasheet_errata).
+This is the errata for the [BCM2835 ARM Peripherals](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf) document.
+It includes the errata on [eLinux](http://elinux.org/BCM2835_datasheet_errata).

 Page | Description
 --- | ---
 138 | "read data from a FIFO storage block, which can store up to eight 32-bit words."
-| | The FIFO holds 16 32-bit words.
-So, if only one channel is used, all 16 words make up a "block".
+| | The FIFO is 16 words deep.
 138 | "Both modes clocked by clk_pwm which is nominally 100MHz"
-| | The "nominal" clock seems to be zero.
-It needs to be set-up by the clock-manager.
+| | There is no clock-pulse unless set-up by the clock-manager.
 140 | "PWM DMA is mapped to DMA channel 5."
-| | The peripheral mapping to pace DMA writes to the PWM FIFO is 5 (TI.PERMAP).
+| | In order to pace DMA-writes to the PWM-FIFO, the DMA controller needs to be set-up acordingly: The DMA transfer information (TI) holds a PERMAP field (peripheral mapping) that has to be set to 5.
 141 | "PWM clock source and frequency is controlled in CPRMAN."
-| | It doesn't say what *CPRMAN* is or how to set it.
+| | The document does not say what CPRMAN is or how to set it.
 Luckily there are people who dug into the topic a bit deeper.
-It is assumed that *CPRMAN* is the abbrevation for *Clock Power Reset MANager*; which isn't much help either.
+It is assumed that CPRMAN is the abbrevation for Clock Power Reset MANager; which isn't much help either.
 However, the people contributing to eLinux provided a description for the [clock-manager](http://elinux.org/BCM2835_registers#CM) peripheral (CM) which holds, besides others, also two registers for the PWM clock.
 141 | The base-address for the register-block is missing.
 | | The base-address is 0x7e20:c000.
 143 | CLRF1 is marked as RO (read-only).
 | | It is write-only and reads as zero.
-143 | For SBIT: "Defines the state of the output when no transmission takes place"
-| | This is only true:
-| | If MODE=0 & MSEN=1 & SBIT=1.
-| | If MODE=1 & RANGE>32 for the 33rd "bit" and all following.
 144 | "RERR1 bit sets to high when a read when empty error occurs."
-| | There is no explanation under which circumstances this may happen.
+| | There is no explanation under which actual circumstances the RERR1 bit is set.
 145 | For EMPT1,FULL1: they are marked as RW (read-write)
 | | Since a write-operation has no effect, it should be RO (read-only).